craws/OpenAtlas/install/upgrade/upgrade.md

     npm install

 #### IIIF related clean up
-In case you followed the installation instruction for Debian:
-Although it works as is you could follow the instructions below to avoid unneeded error and warn messages in your logs.
+In case you followed the installation instruction for Debian: although it works as is you could follow the instructions below to avoid unneeded error and warn messages in your logs.

 Disable systemd to try starting IIPImage server (we start it over Apache)

     sudo systemctl disable iipsrv.service

+Replace "Location" with "Directory" (2 times) in /etc/apache2/mods-available/iipsrv.conf

+See /etc/apache2/mods-available/iipsrv.conf for an updated example.

 ### 7.17.x to 8.0.0
 This is a major upgrade which utilizes newer versions of underlying software.